+Do you know how to hire a personal chef?
+It can be an amazing experience as a one-off, or on a regular occasion.
 The art of cooking is a highly personal thing.
-Taste is unique to us all, and no individual is exactly the same in how food is interpreted on the pallet.
-From foodies who eat at a whole range of culinary delights to the more straight forward, wholesome approach, no matter what food approach floats your boat, we can all agree that food is a necessity for life!
+Taste is unique to us all.
+And no individual is exactly the same in how food is interpreted on the pallet.
+From foodies who eat at a whole range of culinary delights to the more straight forward, wholesome approach.
+No matter what food approach floats your boat, we can all agree that food is a necessity for life!

-For many discerning individuals and families, the need to have the correct diet and approach to food can be a driving force and they look to find a personal chef to work for them.
+For many discerning individuals and families, the need to have the correct diet.
+The approach to food can be a driving force and they look to find a personal chef to work for them.
 Personal Chef prices, skills and backgrounds, all vary dramatically.
-No individual is alike in their approach and the level and standard of the personal chef vary dramatically.
+No individual is alike in their approach.
+And the level and standard of the personal chef vary dramatically.

-Use this guide to help you understand and hire a personal chef.
+Use this guide to help you understand and how to hire a personal chef.

 What are your lifestyle needs?

-When you hire a personal chef, its important to consider your lifestyle and how you want the chef to compliment your routine.
+When you look into how to hire a personal chef, it’s important to consider your lifestyle.
+And how you want the chef to compliment your routine.
 How many meals per week do you need them to cook?
 Three a day or just dinner?
-Do you regularly eat out and require the Chef to be flexible as to the days they work, or do you want a regular routine of cooking in your home?
+Do you regularly eat out and require the Chef to be flexible as to the days they work?
+Or do you want a regular routine of cooking in your home?

-The first steps are to consider how the Chef should compliment and enhance your life.
-Do you require a part time, flexi-chef or do you need a full time Chef?
-If you need a full time Chef would you prefer them to live in the grounds/home or would you prefer them to live out?
+The first steps are to consider how the Chef should complement and enhance your life.
+Do you require a part-time, flexi-chef or do you need a full-time Chef?
+If you need a full-time Chef would you prefer them to live in the grounds/home?
+Or would you prefer them to live out?
 The more you can determine what your lifestyle needs are, the easier it will be to identify and hire the right personal chef.

 What is your budget?

-Budget can play a major decision in your search for a personal chef because personal chef prices vary dramatically.
+Budget can play a major decision in your search on how to hire a personal chef.
+Because personal chef prices vary dramatically.
 Highly trained Michelin star Chefs will charge a higher salary than those with little experience.
 Chefs who specialise in specific dietary cuisines such as Vegan, Gluten-Free or Ayurvedic will also charge a premium.
 As with anything, the more boxes you require the Chef to tick, the higher salary you should expect to pay.

 What type of cuisines do you like?

-This is as important as the budget in your consideration.
+When looking into how to hire a personal chef, this is as important as the budget in your consideration.
 Hiring a personal Chef varies due to the cuisines you are expecting the chef to cater for.
 Do you want wholesome, classic British food?
 Do you want Pan-Asian?
-Perhaps specialised Sushi or Japanese food is your requirement.
+Or perhaps specialised Sushi or Japanese food is your requirement.

 Do you need a specific diet such as Vegan or Gluten-free?
-Do you want advanced pastry/baking skills?
-Do you expect them to cater for dinner parties or just for small family dinners?
-Do you want one course, two course or five courses at every meal?
+Or do you want advanced pastry/baking skills?
+Perhaps you expect them to cater for dinner parties or just for small family dinners?
+And do you want one course, two-course or five courses at every meal?
 It may seem like an overwhelming choice of questions, but if you are considering finding a personal chef, the likelihood is that you know your own pallet and what type of food you’d like to eat daily.

 Sometimes principals use the Chef to control their diet and calorie intake.
 Others like their personal Chef to cater for their discerning guests, making their guest’s stay more like visiting a 5* hotel.
 Whatever the aim of your search to find a personal chef, the cuisines play a key role in determining the outcome.